 Is Operation Purple Healing Adventures open to active duty and veteran military families?

-Operation Purple Healing Adventures is a family camp experience for active duty or medically retired service members who were wounded or experienced emotional trauma or illness related to their service in Operation Iraqi Freedom (OIF) or Operation Enduring Freedom (OEF).
+Operation Purple Healing Adventures is a family camp experience for active duty or medically retired service members who were wounded or experienced emotional trauma or illness related to their service Post 9/11.
 Members of the National Guard and Reserve may be in either activated or drilling status, provided their injury was sustained while on active duty status.

 Is Operation Purple Healing Adventures open to families with infants and toddlers?